salaun-marion/form-sentiment/README.md

 Then enjoy !

-## Launch the tests for the front-end
+## Launch the tests

+API : `npx jest` in the api directory.
-`npm run test` in the front-end directory
+Front-end : `npm run test` in the front-end directory and then press `a` if necessary.